stevenrskelton/stevenrskelton.github.io/_posts/2013-10-11-finagle-serverset-clusters-using-zookeeper.md

 required, Zookeeper’s API is only 7 methods, so it is quickly usable following the [documentation on their wiki](https://cwiki.apache.org/confluence/display/ZOOKEEPER/Index).

-While the native Zookeeper client is exposed by the serversets implementation, expanded use cases of Zookeeper outside of Finagle will often benefit from the use of [Apache Curator](http://curator.incubator.apache.org/), which comes complete with precooked recipes for common tasks, as well as a wrapper client meant to alleviate the boiler-plate coding necessary for issue free operation.
+While the native Zookeeper client is exposed by the serversets implementation, expanded use cases of Zookeeper outside Finagle will often benefit from the use of [Apache Curator](http://curator.incubator.apache.org/), which comes complete with precooked recipes for common tasks, as well as a wrapper client meant to alleviate the boilerplate coding necessary for issue free operation.
 However, for the purposes of Finagle’s use case, or simple CRUD operations for that matter, the standard Zookeeper client is quite sufficient.